brimdata/zed/docs/language/README.md

 on a stream of records.
 The entire list of operators is documented in the [Zed Operator Reference](operators/README.md).

-For three important and commonly used set of operators, the operator name is optional as the compiler can determine from syntax and context which operator is intended.
+For three important and commonly used operators, the operator name is optional, as the compiler can determine from syntax and context which operator is intended.
 This promotes an easy-to-type, interactive UX for these common use cases.
 They include:
-* _filter_ - selects only the records that match a specified [search expression](search-syntax/README.md)
+* `filter` - select only the records that match a specified [search expression](search-syntax/README.md)
-* _summarize_ - perform zero or more aggregations with optional group-by keys
+* `summarize` - perform zero or more aggregations with optional [group-by](grouping/README.md) keys
-* _put_ - add or modify fields to records
+* `put` - add or modify fields in records

 For example, the canonical form of
 ```